MysticaDragon/Final-Game/README.md

 Shifting Screens - 4 screens

-Main Menu - There is a main menu screen
+Main Menu - There is a main menu screen, and a replay screen

+Muzak - Continuous background music

+Sound Blaster - Sound effects on all buttons, and when collecting stardust

+Animated Sprites - Main Character and Enemies have an animation sequence

 ## ____________________________________
 Special Thanks: